Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ### Output
-The directory __output_[base name]__ would be generated and all the output files would be located in this directory.
+All output files will be located in the directory __output_[base name]__.
-  1. __incidenceMatrix.csv__: the matrix of the presence/absence of the CNVs in individual single cells
+  1. __incidenceMatrix.csv__: matrix of presence/absence for all CNVs, in individual cells
   2. __pdf__:
     1. Read-count distribution in CNV segments. (violin plot)
-    2. Hierarchical clustering of the tumor single cells by the presence/absence of the CNVs.
+    2. Hierarchical clustering of the single cells by CNV status.

 ![violin](images/Phyngle_violin.jpg?raw=true "violin" )
 ![dendrogram](images/Phyngle_dendrogram.jpg?raw=true "dendrogram" )